-- · reduced demand or margins for our products; - more stringent vendor terms on our inventory purchases; - loss of ability to acquire inventory on consignment; - · increases in product cost that we may not be able to pass on to our customers; - · reductions in product pricing due to competitor promotional activities; - changes in inventory requirements based on longer delivery times of the manufacturers or other requirements which would negatively impact our delivery and distribution capabilities; - · increases in the retained portion of our receivables portfolio under our current QSPE's asset-backed securitization program as a result of changes in performance or types of receivables sold (promotional versus non-promotional and primary versus secondary portfolio), or as a result of a change in the mix of funding sources available to the QSPE, requiring higher collateral levels, or limitations on the ability of the QSPE to obtain financing through its commercial paper-based funding sources; - reduced availability under our revolving credit facility as a result of borrowing base requirements and the impact on the borrowing base calculation of changes in the performance or eligibility of the receivables financed by that facility; - · reduced availability under our revolving credit facility or the QSPE's financing facilities as a result of non-compliance with the covenant requirements; - · reduced availability under our revolving credit facility or the QSPE's financing facilities as a result of the inability of any of the financial institutions providing those facilities to fund their commitment, - reductions in the capacity or inability to expand the capacity available for financing our receivables portfolio under susting or replacement QSPE asset-backed securitization programs or a requirement that we retain a higher percentage of the credit portfolio under such programs; - · increases in borrowing costs (interest and administrative fees relative to our receivables portfolio associated with the funding of our receivables); - · increases in personnel costs or other costs for us to stay competitive in our markets; and
+- · reduced demand or margins for our products; - · more stringent vendor terms on our inventory purchases; - · loss of ability to acquire inventory on consignment; - · increases in product cost that we may not be able to pass on to our customers; - · reductions in product pricing due to competitor promotional activities; - changes in inventory requirements based on longer delivery times of the manufacturers or other requirements which would negatively impact our delivery and distribution capabilities; - · increases in the retained portion of our receivables portfolio under our current QSPE's asset-backed securitization program as a result of changes in performance or types of receivables sold (promotional versus non-promotional and primary versus secondary portfolio), or as a result of a change in the mix of funding sources available to the QSPE, requiring higher collateral levels, or limitations on the ability of the QSPE to obtain financing through its commercial paper-based funding sources; - · reduced availability under our revolving credit facility as a result of borrowing base requirements and the impact on the borrowing base calculation of changes in the performance or eligibility of the receivables financed by that facility; - · reduced availability under our revolving credit facility or the QSPE's financing facilities as a result of non-compliance with the covenant requirements; - · reduced availability under our revolving credit facility or the QSPE's financing facilities as a result of the inability of any of the financial institutions providing those facilities to fund their commitment, - reductions in the capacity or inability to expand the capacity available for financing our receivables portfolio under sust programs; - · increases in borrowing costs (interest and administrative fees relative to our receivables portfolio associated with the funding of our receivables); - · increases in personnel costs or other costs for us to stay competitive in our markets; and

-• the inability of our QSPE to renew all or a portion of its current variable funding note facility at its annual maturity date.
+· the inability of our QSPE to renew all or a portion of its current variable funding note facility at its annual maturity date.

-If necessary, in addition to available cash balances, cash flow from operations and borrowing capacity under our revolving facilities, additional cash to fund our growth and increases in receivables balances could be obtained by:
+If necessary, in addition to available cash balances, cash flow from operations and borrowing capacity under our revolving facilities, additional cash to fund our growth and increases in receivables balances could be obtained by

-- reducing capital expenditures for new store openings, - · taking advantage of longer payment terms and financing available for inventory purchases, - · utilizing other sources for providing financing to our customers, - negotiating to expand the capacity available under existing credit facilities, and - accessing equity or debt markets.
+- · reducing capital expenditures for new store openings, - · taking advantage of longer payment terms and financing available for inventory purchases, - · utilizing other sources for providing financing to our customers, - · negotiating to expand the capacity available under existing credit facilities, and - · accessing equity or debt markets.